2024: lost trails and hikers in historic wilderness

 This trip—a short loop from Deer Creek Trailhead and day hike to famous Powers Mine—also found trail conditions much worse than earlier visits in 2015 and 2016.

 David lagged behind, setting up GPS, changing batteries, and photographing lush spring vegetation.
-He had loaded his GPS coordinates for our trip on my Garmin Fenix 7 watch, bought to keep us on same track after losing each other on past trips.
+He had loaded his GPS coordinates for our trip on my Garmin Fenix 7 watch, bought to keep us on track after losing each other on past trips.
 I soon passed the university trio taking their first photo on a ridge above Deer Creek.

 I would not see David again until evening.